The diameter of random Schreier graphs: Acknowledgements

 \section{Acknowledgements}

+We thank the referees for their useful comments.
 The first author was funded by a Young Researcher Fellowship from the HUN-REN Alfr\'ed R\'enyi Institute of Mathematics, and by the Leibniz Fellowship 2405p from the Mathematisches Forschungsinstitut Oberwolfach (MFO).
 The second author was supported by the Royal Society.

 \thebibliography{10}

 N. Alon, A. Barak, U. Manber, \textit{On disseminating information reliably without broadcasting}, in Proc.
 Seventh Internat.
 Conf. on Distributed Computing Systems (ICDS) (1987), 74-81.